prozessberater1337/FiveM-AntiRageBot/README.md

 - Own ban export/event can be used

 - Put the FiveM-AntiRageBot folder in your ressources folder
-- Write start AntiRageBot in your server.cfg
+- Write start FiveM-AntiRageBot in your server.cfg
 - Put all the Weapons, that should be whitelisted in the config.lua